JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 # Full details

-**Note:** Only the beginner's `Python Turtle` session requires any special software to download ahead of time.
+**Note:** Only the beginner's `Python Game` session requires any special software to download ahead of time.

 # Beginner level workshops